Drie studenten zitten aan een tafel, twee zijn in gesprek en de ander werkt op zijn laptop.

 21st-century skills

-Skills such as collaboration, creative thinking and making original things are important for future employees, but how does an employer know whether an entry-level worker has them?
+Skills such as cooperation, creative thinking and making original things are important for future employees, but how does an employer know whether a starter on the job market has them?
 Albeda had been working on ways to map these skills for some time.
-The institution participated in KOMPAS21, a project of 12 mbo institutions on 21st-century skills, in which rubrics were drawn up for various skills.
-The rubrics provide Albeda students with an instrument to ask for feedback, for example from internship supervisors, teachers or their parents.
+The institution took part in KOMPAS21, a project of 12 mbo institutions on 21st-century skills, in which rubrics were drawn up for various skills.
+With the rubrics, Albeda students have a tool in their hands to ask for feedback, for instance from internship supervisors, teachers or their parents.

-"I see it as a gift to the student: not focused on the qualification specification, but meant to gain more insight into yourself," Siemann says.
-A gift that needed to be validated with an edubadge, so students can show the outside world what they can do.
+'I see it as a present for the student: not focused on the qualification specification, but meant to gain more insight into yourself,' Siemann says.
+A gift that needed to be endorsed with an edubadge, so students can show the outside world what they can do.
 Albeda has since developed edubadges for 21st-century skills at the beginner, advanced and expert levels.
 Teachers determine when a student meets the requirements.

 544 edubadges for students

 Together with Deltion College, Albeda was the first mbo institutions to join SURF's edubadges pilot.
-During the corona crisis, some Albeda students voluntarily delivered flowers to nursing homes or organized workshops for fellow students.
+During the corona crisis, some Albeda students voluntarily delivered flowers to care homes or organised workshops for fellow students.
 With these extra-curricular activities, they developed new skills, for which they earned edubadges.
 In several pilots, a total of 544 edubadges were awarded.
-One learning point here was that students did not always disclose the edubadges after a project.
+A learning point here was that students did not always disclose the edubadges after a project.
 This needs more attention, Siemann confirms.

-It may sound like edubadges at Albeda are optional perks, like a sticker on a test, but Siemann has a mission.
-To remain attractive to the business community, it is important as a mbo to innovate and become more flexible.
-Edubadges are a way of responding to a future-proof labor market.
+It may sound like edubadges at Albeda are optional extras, like a sticker on a test, but Siemann has a mission.
+To remain attractive to the business world, it is important as an MBO to innovate and be flexible.
+Edubadges are a way of responding to a future-proof labour market.

-This larger story is complex, he realizes.
+That bigger story is complex, he realises.
 Concrete examples better demonstrate the added value of edubadges.
-"A student was struggling and looking for a side job in addition to her education.
-She shared a badge in the area of collaboration on LinkedIn, along with a story about the project that earned her the badge.
-Two days later, she received a message on LinkedIn from an employer eager to talk to her.
+'A student was struggling and looking for a side job alongside her studies.
+She shared a badge on collaboration on LinkedIn, along with a story about the project that had earned her the badge.
+Two days later, she received a message via LinkedIn from an employer eager to talk to her.
 That's how she got her side job.'

-With stories like these, he tries to spark enthusiasm for edubadges, especially in the workplace.
-'Once teaching teams, students and employers are enthusiastic, management eventually pulls that naturally wider.'
+With such stories, he tries to fuel enthusiasm for edu badges, especially in the workplace.
+'Once teaching teams, students and employers are enthusiastic, the management eventually pulls that naturally wider.'

 Projects with edubadges

 This is succeeding quite nicely.
 Edubadges are penetrating more and more places within Albeda.
-Among other things, in the subject of citizenship, the use of student coaches, the Global Entrepreneurs Week and at pop-up schools abroad, Albeda students will soon be able to collect edubadges.
+For instance, in the citizenship course, the deployment of student coaches, the Global Entrepreneurs Week and pop-up schools abroad, Albeda students will soon be able to collect edu badges.

-Inspired by Deltion College, which developed edubadges for teachers, Albeda decided to issue edubadges for teachers as well.
+Inspired by Deltion College, which developed edu badges for teachers, Albeda decided to issue edu badges for teachers as well.
 The institution is participating in the EU project Digital transformation for VET (Ditravet).
-Five countries are developing modules for students, teachers and executives on digital literacy, with edubadges that provide insight into learning outcomes.
+Five countries are developing modules for students, teachers and managers on digital literacy, with edubadges providing insight into learning outcomes.

 We are in talks to create badges based on the jury reports of Skills Heroes vocational competitions.

 And then there are Skills Heroes, vocational competitions for mbo students where Albeda students regularly win prizes.
-'The judges' reports contain learning outcomes that come directly from the qualification file (SBB) of mbo students,' Siemann said.
+'The jury reports contain learning outcomes that come directly from the qualification dossier (SBB) of mbo students,' says Siemann.
 'Albeda and Deltion are in talks with Skills Heroes Netherlands to create badges based on the jury reports.'

-This is the first time he runs into a challenge he has avoided until now: deploying edubadges for skills involving the exam board, or microcredentialing.
-Currently, students competing in Skills Heroes must pass the Practical Learning Foundation (SPL) aptitude test, which counts as their exam.
-If it were up to Siemann, a microcredential for successful participation in Skills Heroes would soon be an official alternative.
+In doing so, he runs into a challenge for the first time that he has avoided until now: deploying edubadges for skills involving the exam board, or microcredentialing.
+Currently, students participating in Skills Heroes have to pass the Foundation for Practical Learning's (SPL) aptitude test, which counts as their exam.
+If it is up to Siemann, a microcredential for successful participation in Skills Heroes will soon be an official alternative.
 'This is my dream now.
 But the mbo is very afraid to get the official qualifications.
 Schools really struggle with this issue.'

 Text: Marjolein van Trigt